giulong/spectrum/README.md

 |     |  └─ spectrum.log   # rotated daily
 |     |─ reports
 |     |  |─ screenshots    # folder where Extent Reports screenshots are saved
-|     |  └─ report.html    # by default the name will ends with the timestamp
+|     |  └─ report.html    # by default the name ends with the timestamp
 |     └─ testbook
-|        |─ testbook.html  # by default the name will ends with the timestamp
+|        |─ testbook.html  # by default the name ends with the timestamp
-|        └─ testbook.txt   # by default the name will ends with the timestamp
+|        └─ testbook.txt   # by default the name ends with the timestamp
 └─ pom.xml
 ```